inca-viewer/inca/README.md

 No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
 supports most media - mp4, wmv, avi, mpg, mkv etc.<br>
-Just configure your own settings.ini in notepad, then run compile.exe<br>
+Configure settings.ini in notepad, then run compile.exe<br>
 browser will open in pictures folder<br>
 To 'uninstall', exit from taskbar & delete inca folder<br>
-You can change source code in notepad.
+You can change source code in notepad<br>
 Compiles in under a second<br><br>

 <img src="screens/Screen 1.jpg" width="25%"> <img src="screens/Screen 2.jpg" width="25%"><br>